tianxing-li/rpki_evaluating/README.md

 ## AS information categorization

 asInfo.py: input a date and an AS number, output all the aboved data sources relative information.

+countryInfo.py: input a date and a country/region name, output the country's ROV Ratios & currently ROV score by ROVISTA, and ROA data and invalid ROV throw-away situation by APNIC